brendanhay/semver/README.md

 # Semantic Versioning

-Representation, manipulation, and de/serialisation of semantic versions.
+Representation, manipulation, and de/serialisation of a Version type following the Semantic Versioning specification.

-For more information see: <http://semver.org/spec/v2.0.0.html>
+For more information see: <http://semver.org>